Melbourne-BMDS/mimic34md2020/day1.md

   1. Querying the MIMIC III Data Set with Ibis (Introduction and then self guided work, Brian Chapman)

 ##  Digital Data at the Royal Melbourne Hospital (Live Talk Via Zoom (Tim Fazio 20-30)
+- Zoom Link is posted on Slack channel for the class.

 ## Summarizing Your Data (live session starting at 2:00 PM)